The two cars are parked face-to-face, ready to jump-start.

 6. Wear gloves and eye protection if available

-At some point, nearly every driver will turn their key or push the start button only to hear that dreaded clicking sound or, worse, complete silence.
+At some point, almost every driver will turn their key or push the start button.
+They may hear a clicking sound or, even worse, complete silence.
 A dead battery is one of the most common vehicle problems.
-According to the American Automobile Association (AAA), their teams respond to over 7 million battery-related service calls annually in the United States.

-This guide will teach you the safest and most effective methods to jump-start a car when you’re faced with a dead battery.
-Whether you’re using jumper cables with another vehicle, a portable jump starter, or seeking professional help, knowing these techniques can save you time, money, and stress.
+This guide teaches you the safest and most effective methods to jump-start a car when you face a dead battery.
+Using jumper cables with another car.

 A person examining a car engine while talking on phone.
 They are leaning over an open hood, appearing concerned while inspecting the vehicle's engine compartment, likely dealing with a breakdown or mechanical issue in a rural setting.